Moving from Discrete-Time Diffusion to Continuous Time

-Forward DDPM formula for a discrete time $t\in [0,T]$ is given by:
+The forward DDPM update for discrete time $t\in [0,T]$ is:

 \begin{equation} x(t)=\sqrt{1-\beta(t)}x(t-1)+\sqrt{\beta(t)}\epsilon_t \end{equation}